ctongfei/progressbar/docs/declarative-usage.md

 Since Progressbar `0.6.0`, declarative usage is the preferred way of using a progress bar.

 Basically, you wrap an `Iterable`, `Iterator` or `InputStream` (can be seen as an `Iterator[Byte]`) so that when iterating over it, a progress bar automatically tracks its progress.
+The type of your collection does not change after wrapped with a progress bar.

 This is done by using the static method `ProgressBar.wrap(...)`.
 The syntax is
 ``` java
 ProgressBar.wrap(iterable, <task name>)
 ```
-Or, if you want to use the builder pattern to customize the progress bar, use
+Or, if you want to use the [builder pattern](builder.md) to customize the progress bar, use
 ``` java
 ProgressBarBuilder pbb = new ProgressBarBuilder()
 // setting the builder